 Is home-based business insurance tax deductible?

-The Internal Revenue Service allows home business owners to deduct the cost of premiums on most business insurance policies, such as general liability and commercial property insurance, from their taxes, according to IRS Publication 535.
+According to IRS Publication 535, home business owners can deduct the cost of premiums on most business insurance policies, such as general liability and commercial property insurance, from their taxes.
 The IRS does not allow you to deduct losses arising from business interruptions, such as after a flood or fire.

 Does a part-time home business need insurance coverage?

-Some home-based businesses, such as one that is temporary, may not be considered businesses in a court of law and would therefore not need commercial business insurance.
-The most important determining factor in this case is the wording in a homeowners policy.
+Some home-based businesses, such as one that is temporary, may not be considered businesses in a court of law and therefore do not need commercial business insurance.
+Call your homeowners insurance agent to determine if your activities are a business or a hobby covered by personal insurance.